hannahscha/cheg472/README.md

 # cheg472
 This repository contains each of the projects worked on during the CHEG 472 course in FALL 2024.
-All descriptions are available on the moodle page https://moodle.bucknell.edu/course/view.php?id=56168.
+All descriptions are available on the Moodle page https://moodle.bucknell.edu/course/view.php?id=56168.

 For convience the shortened descriptions are outlined below: